 I often tell people that the checkbook doesn’t lie.
 Where you spend your money will show you what is important to you.
 Change what is important to you, and the money will follow.
 Again, developing a spending plan shouldn’t be used as a weapon to punish yourself.
 It should be used as a tool to help determine what you are spending your money on and how to make changes.

-I have created an online client portal for my clients in which they can sync their financial accounts such as checking, savings, credit cards, and loan balances to determine where their money is going.
+I have created an online client portal for my clients to sync their financial accounts such as checking, savings, credit cards, and loan balances to determine where their money is going.
 You can’t begin to make financial changes until you have a detailed understanding of your spending.

 Mint.com is a similar tool that you can utilize as well as your monthly financial statements from your bank and credit card providers.
-Additionally, I have built an Excel tool that you can access here for free to help get you started.
+Additionally, I have built an Excel tool that you can access here for free to help you start.

 Balance Sheet/Net Worth Statement